swagger-atlas/atlas/CONTRIBUTING.md

 Coding Guidelines
 =================

+Python:
 - Indentation Styles: Prefer Spaces (4) over Tab
-- Add your changes in Changelog.md
 - Your commits should not decrease pylint score of any existing file.
-- Prefer f-strings in Python and Template Strings in Javascript
+- Prefer f-strings in Python
-- Add Test cases for any change or new feature as required
+- Add Test cases for any change or new feature as required in `tests/`

+Javascript:
+- Prefer Template Strings in Javascript
+- Add test cases in `js_tests/`

 Testing